What Are The 4 Types Of Workplace Violence

 At its core, workplace violence is any act or threat of physical violence, harassment, intimidation, or other disruptive behavior that occurs at the work site.
 Day to day, it doesn’t have to leave a bruise to count.
 A manager who repeatedly belittles an employee in front of teammates, a customer who follows a cashier to their car after a shift, or a coworker who sends threatening messages after hours—all fall under this umbrella.

 Think of it as a spectrum.
-On one end you have overt aggression: punches, shoves, weapon use.
-On the other end sit subtler forms: verbal abuse, stalking, bullying, even domestic violence that spills over into the office.
+So naturally, on one end you have overt aggression: punches, shoves, weapon use.
+So on the other end sit subtler forms: verbal abuse, stalking, bullying, even domestic violence that spills over into the office.
 The key is that the behavior creates a hostile environment, puts people at risk, and interferes with the ability to do a job safely.

 More Than Just Physical Fights